Are you or someone you know a first-time coder? Scratch coding may be a solution – especially if looking at plain text code sounds daunting.

 At the top-right corner, we have the game stage where we can see our animation running:

 To alter the cat’s position inside the game stage area, just drag it around as you wish.
-You’ll see that its x and y coordinates in the sprite properties panel vary according to its current location:
+You’ll see that its x and y coordinates in the sprite properties panel vary according to its current location (foreshadowing: this is important to a lot of Scratch coding:

 Here in the properties, we can also rename the sprite to ‘Cat’ and change its size and direction too.
 To hide or display your sprite, click on the eye icons next to ‘Show’.